 Historic Mill - Masonry Structural Repair in KentA Lifesaving Partnership - Twistfix and The Children's Air AmbulanceTips for Preventing Penetrating DampNew Damp Course for Old MuseumNeed some Tips Try the Twistfix Animated How-To GuidesRepair & Restoration - A Victorian HouseMasonry Repair in Kent by Twistfix Registered ContractorsBrick Repairs to Listed BuildingsFlood Repair - Water Damage RemediationFree Tool with Brick Tie Order

 You save £10.22Valid until 01/04/2014

 The need for remedial wall ties was established in the early 1980’s, when wall tie failure was discovered as being a widespread problem across the UK.
 Before then wall ties were generally manufactured from mild steel and commonly protected by a sacrificial zinc coating.
-Tie irons were expected to last the lifetime of a building but, as it was subsequently discovered wall tie corrosion could become an issue in as little as 26 years.
+Tie irons were expected to last the lifetime of a building.
+Surprisingly, as it was subsequently discovered, wall tie corrosion could become a major issue in as little as 26 years.

-When wire butterfly ties corrode they break up without exhibiting any initial tell-tail signals of a structural defect.
-When plate-derived vertical twist or fish tail ties corrode, they have potential expand to seven times their original thickness.
-This expansion force is irresistible and often causes the brick walls to crack along the mortar joints, causing structural damage and affecting stability.
+Vertical twist or fish tail ties are derived from heavier flat steel plate.
+When they begin to rust they have potential expand to seven times their original thickness.
+This tremendous expansion force is irresistible and often causes the brick walls to split and crack along the mortar joints, causing structural damage and affecting stability.

 Remedial wall ties are not just used for wall tie replacement.
-They provide a useful repair option for many older buildings have a facing of attractive bricks, stone blocks or rubble masonry over a loadbearing backing wall.
-Such facings are often held in place only by a mortar collar joint.
-If the facing starts to move away from the backing it can be restrained by installing replacement wall ties.
+They provide an outstanding repair option for many older buildings that have a facade of attractive bricks, stone, blocks or masonry cladding a loadbearing backing wall.
+If the facing starts to move away from the backing it can be immediately restrained by installing replacement wall ties.